LambdaHack/LambdaHack/PLAYING.markdown

 It is also possible to move using the numerical keypad, with Shift for running and the middle '5' key for waiting.
-(If you are using the curses frontend, numerical keypad may not work correctly for terminals with broken terminfo, e.g., gnome terminal tends to have problems, while xterm works fine.)
+(If you are using the curses frontend, numerical keypad may not work correctly for terminals with broken terminfo, e.g., gnome terminal has problems, while xterm works fine.)

 To make a distance attack, you need to set your target first.
 The targeting commands are listed below, together with all the other